Store it, Serve it and Share it

 -

 “Sell-by” date: This tells retailers when they should pull an unsold product from the shelf.
-Make sure to purchase meat and poultry before its sell-by date, but if you store and cook it properly it’s often safe to eat for a few days after that date passes.
+Make sure to purchase meat and poultry before its sell-by date.
+If you store and cook it properly it’s often safe to eat for a couple of days after that date passes.

 -